XRPL-Labs/xumm-sdk-py/README.md

 ##### sdk.get_kyc_status()

-The `kyc_status` return the KYC status of a user based on a user_token, issued after the user signed a Sign Request (from your app) before (see Payloads - Intro).
+The `get_kyc_status` return the KYC status of a user based on a user_token, issued after the user signed a Sign Request (from your app) before (see Payloads - Intro).

 If a user token specified is invalid, revoked, expired, etc. the method will always